Isabelleboc/foo-bar/Challenges/Level3/fuel-injection-perfection.md

 I converted n to its binary representation, and looked at its least significant bits
 - If the least significant bit is zero, then divide the number by 2 (i.e the number is a power of 2)
 - If n is 3 or the least 2 significant bits are 01, then subtract
 - In all other cases, add.
+I also used BigInteger to pass the test cases with much larger numbers.